 Common Injuries Caused by Construction Site Falls

 Construction site falls can cause a wide range of serious and debilitating injuries.
 Even from seemingly low heights, falls are dangerous, and many construction workers and their families have experienced firsthand the painful and distressing repercussions of these injuries for years after the incident.
-Some of the most common fall injuries include:
+Our construction stie fall lawyers have identified some of the most common worksite injuries:

 - Broken bones